Network communication

 Important

-You can only use buffered sending for send endpoints that were created with a mr_start
+You can only use buffered sending for active endpoints that were created with a num_buf greater than 0.

 auto* buffer = backend->get_buffer(send_endpoint);